ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 Somebody scream!
 Even with being the number one osu!catch player in the world, a play such as [YesMyDarkness’](https://osu.ppy.sh/users/4158549/fruits) is no small feat.

-Coming in with a HD HR 4xmiss on [Kurokotei’s Galaxy Collapse](https://osu.ppy.sh/beatmapsets/521900#fruits/1108507) one of the most well known artists and songs in osu! surely does do them some justice.
+Coming in with an HD HR 4xmiss on [Kurokotei’s Galaxy Collapse](https://osu.ppy.sh/beatmapsets/521900#fruits/1108507) one of the most well-known artists and songs in osu! surely does do them some justice.
 Riddled with intense and **dash**ingly hard jumps it is a play to contend with even the hardest of maps, let alone with hidden and hardrock!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/byyHOAopo1A" frameborder="0" allowfullscreen></iframe>